ShaunakSen/Natural-Language-Processing/Transformers/Understanding Transformers.md

 1. Of course the previous op hidden state (s_t-1)
 2. Also each of the ip hidden states might be important to a certain degree
+- well , what is that degree - we can simply use some form of weighted average - [proceed to explain a simplified wt avg method as by namvo] - kind of like an intuitive explanation

+Below we have the formalized working

-Now whats this certain degree ? i.e. how much attention to give to each ip hidden state given the previous hidden state of the decoder - we simply let a NN figure that out!
+Now what's this certain degree ? i.e. how much attention to give to each ip hidden state given the previous hidden state of the decoder - we simply let a NN figure that out!

 So we get a series of wts e31, e32, e33, e34 where e_3i = Fatt(s_2, h_i) for i = 1→4